midas-network/covid19-scenario-modeling-hub/model-output/README.md

         accepted
         - "Warning" (red !): the PR will fail but it can be accepted.
 It is necessary for the submitting team to validate if the warning(s) is expected or not before merging the PR.
+If all warning are expected and accepted, the PR will be merged without needed modification on those warning.
         - "Success" (green check): the validation did not found any issue and returns a message indicating that the validation is a success